KxSystems/docs/docs/ref/attr.md

 ---
-title: attr – Reference – kdb+ and q documentation
+title: attr – attributes of an object | Reference | kdb+ and q documentation
-description: attr is a q keyword that reurns the attributes of its arguments
+description: attr is a q keyword that reurns the attributes of an object
 author: Stephen Taylor
-keywords: attr, attribute, data, kdb+, q
 ---
 # `attr`